enterdot/umathyoi/reference/game_mechanics.md

 ```

 `final_power_gain` is then rounded down to an integer.
 Note that the `friendship_multiplier` value of a card is only taken into account if the type of the card matches the type of facility, in this case I'm assuming `card0` and `card1` are Power cards.
-Finally, it's possible that future cards could have more conditional effects that might break the rules, for example there might be a card that triggers a friendship training for facilities NOT of its type.
-I'm just speculating but I want to clarify that our lambda dictionary should be able to accommodate a variety of exotic effects.

 There are many more mechanics but this should suffice to create a context for the implementation of all application features.